zachariahcox/portfolio/README.md

 # Introduction
-This app helps rebalance portfolios that span multiple investment accounts.
+This app helps maintain a target asset allocation mix on portfolios that span multiple investment accounts.
+It attempts to maximize a "score" function which is defined via provided sets of weights.

-The application parses the yaml/json and produces a ```Portfolio``` object.
+The application parses a current portfolio described in yaml/json and produces a ```Portfolio``` object.

+This repo contains both a rest api and command line interface.

 # Getting Started
 To build the project you will need [dotnet core 3.1 or greater](https://code.visualstudio.com/docs/languages/dotnet).